KPWithCode/KPWithCode/README.md

 - Rust - Also getting fun but async programming in this language is taking a lot of getting used to

 ### 🔭 I’m currently working on:
-- [Bet IQ](https://betiq.carrd.co/) - Developing a precision advanced analytics tool that transform how sports bettors analyze matchups and make more informed decisions.
+- [Bet IQ](https://betiq.carrd.co) - Developing a precision advanced analytics tool that transform how sports bettors analyze matchups and make more informed decisions.
+Currently available on the [App Store](https://apps.apple.com/us/app/bet-iq/id6742401758) .
+Check it out on [Product Hunt](https://www.producthunt.com/posts/bet-iq)
 - [StayFirm.io](https://www.stayfirm.io) - Streamline Incident Response with comprehensive ai assisted operational reports.
 A user-friendly platform where organizations can easily document and detail cybersecurity incidents.
-Check it the launch on [Product Hunt](https://www.producthunt.com/posts/stayfirm-io)
+Check it out on [Product Hunt](https://www.producthunt.com/posts/stayfirm-io)
 - [JustCanary](https://www.justcanary.com) - Automated text messages response service for property managers and airbnb hosts 🤫.
 - Statpad - A low cost dashboard for finding the best matchups, leans, and projections in sports betting.